-- If you are expected to be released quickly, you might be allowed to wear your own clothes, if not you you will have to wear a jumpsuit.
+- If you are expected to be released quickly, you might be allowed to wear your own clothes, if not you will have to wear a jumpsuit.

 Have you ever been booked into jail?
 If so, please tell your story so other people can learn from your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that could help other people get through the procedure?

 Click here to tell your story